jvde-github/AIS-catcher/README.md

 ## Recent Developments

+Release version **0.27**: support to send messages to multiple UDP destinations

 Release version **0.26**: addition of -n and -L switches.

 Release version **0.25**: inclusion of preliminary support for SDRplay RSP1A.